-2015 findings come from the UN Educational, Scientific and Cultural Organisation (Unesco) estimate that 68% of children in Uganda who enrol in primary school are likely to drop out before finishing the prescribed seven years.
+In 2015, findings from UNESCO estimated that 68% of children in Uganda who enrol in primary school are likely to drop out before finishing the prescribed seven years.
+Those figures haven't yet been updated and there is no indication of improvement.

-Child of Hope has recognised the problem from day one and provides free education to the poorest families in the Namatala slum… because their kids have absolutely no hope of going to school.
+Except...
+Child of Hope recognised the problem right from the start and provides free education to the poorest families in the Namatala slum… because their children have absolutely no hope of going to school.

-The result has been stunning… the fallout rate of children leaving our our school is less than 1%... a lot better than the national 47%.
-So thank you for your amazing support – it is clearly impacting a lot of children!
+The result has been stunning… the fallout rate of children leaving our school is less than 1%... a lot better than the national 47%.
+So huge thanks to our amazing supporters – you are clearly impacting a lot of children!

 In the UK, the reasons children stay in primary school are: